willw00/site_reducer/README.md

 ruby siteReducer.rb http://www.google.com id class href
 ```

 Further work:
-*Different output formats
+-Different output formats
-*Use to create a new html file with "stripped down" version of site
+-Use to create a new html file with "stripped down" version of site